In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 (WordPress.org – Themes Directory)

-The official WordPress.org theme directory is the largest and best place to search for WordPress themes for free.
-In fact, it’s probably the only free theme directory you should use when looking for free WordPress themes.
-The reason why, is because –as some free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can put your computer, digital presence and even your entire business at risk.
+The official WordPress.org theme directory is the biggest and best place to search for WordPress themes for free.
+In fact, it’s probably the only free WordPress theme directory you should use when looking for free WordPress themes.
+The reason why, is because –as some free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and place your computer, digital presence … even your entire business at risk.

-The WP directory is not only a trustworthy and reputable place to download themes for your website, but it also uses a theme review team to review and ensure that each theme in the directory complies with high quality and security standards.
+The WordPress theme directory is not only a trustworthy and reputable place to download themes for your website or blog, but it also relies on a team of theme reviewers comprised of dedicated and hard working volunteers to review and make sure that each theme in the directory complies with high standards of quality and security.

 To browse thousands of professionally-designed FREE WordPress themes from the official WordPress Themes Directory, go here: